travisdev1/travis/.project-docs/CONTRIBUTING.md

 ========================================

 These guidelines explain how to submit changes to [fedora-happiness-packets](https://pagure.io/fedora-commops/fedora-happiness-packets).
-Following these guidelines help maintainers review new pull requests.
+Following these guidelines help maintainers respond to new tickets and pull requests.
 Not following these guidelines may make it harder or take longer to review your change.
 If you have questions about any of these guidelines, please ask in the [Community Operations team channels](https://docs.fedoraproject.org/en-US/commops/#find-commops).